goldprogman/Sonic-Battle/README.md

 # Sonic Battle
-This is a free and open source 3D multiplayer combat sonic fan game inspired by SEGA's own Sonic Battle for the Game Boy Advance.
+This is a free and open source 3D multiplayer combat Sonic fan game made in the Godot Engine and inspired by SEGA's Sonic Battle for the Game Boy Advance.

+The game is currently based on the 3.4 Mono version of godot.